gerpark/ftsim/docs/source/index.rst

    contain the root `toctree` directive.

-Introduction to ftsim
+Introduction to FtSim
 =====================

-This Softwareproject `ftsim` is still **at work**, the documentation is not finished but live.
-The software is  still on `test.pyp.org`  and should work under linux.
-It will be moved to pypi in the next weeks, so it should be ready before christmas 21.
+`FtSim` is now on `PYPI <https://pypi.org/project/ftsim/>`_ available and there is still a lot to do, but I think it runs stable under MS-Windows and linux, and probably also under MacOS.

 Now what is it all about: